LinkedIn Search And Discovery: A Complete Guide

 Signals that may influence creator authority include:

-As a result, videos from authoritative creators are often more likely to appear repeatedly in discovery feeds.
+As a result, videos from authoritative creators are often more likely to appear repeatedly across discovery feeds.

 These videos frequently become valuable resources for: